omgnetwork/omgnetwork.github.io/website/versioned_docs/version-V1/network/in-flight-exits.md

 A transaction is considered to be _in-flight_ if it has been broadcasted but has not yet been included in the child chain.
 It may also be in-flight from the perspective of an individual user if that user does not have access to the block where the said transaction is included.

 A user may consider an exit _in-flight_ in the following scenarios:
-- The user has signed and broadcast a transaction, but is unable to verify its inclusion in a block.
+- The user has signed and broadcast a transaction but is unable to verify its inclusion in a block.
 - The user can see that the transaction has been included in a block, but believes that the block is invalid due to a dishonest operator.

 The user can initiate an IFE regardless of whether the above is correct, but one must commit an [`exit bond`](/network/exitbonds).
 The purpose of the `exit bond` is to deter users from initiating exits dishonestly, as this bond will be awarded to any party who successfully proves that the exit is dishonest.